 A desktop PC lacks the portability of a laptop, but is usually more powerful, with desktop-class CPUs.
 Apple offers a wide range of desktop computers from the ultra-compact Mac mini to the workstation-class iMac Pro, with the sleek all-in-one iMac showing up everywhere from homes to offices and on the desktops of creative professionals.
 Those iMacs are available with big, bright 27-inch displays at 5K resolution!

 Bring your own favourite monitor, keyboard and mouse with the Mac mini, or choose an iMac to get everything you need right out of the box.

 The distinction between laptop and tablet used to be very clear: a laptop was the best choice for productivity, while a tablet was great for casual use such as web-surfing and watching videos.

 Apple computers use Intel processors exclusively.
-Product lines are refreshed at different times and currently range from the dual-core, 7th generation Core m3 and Core m5 used in the MacBook to the 7th generation, quad-core Intel Core i7 CPU available in the iMac and the mighty 6-core Xeon E5 that’s an option for the Mac Pro.
+Product lines are refreshed at different times and currently range from the dual-core, 7th generation Core m3 and Core m5 used in the MacBook to the 8th generation, hexa-core Intel Core i7 CPU available in the MacBook Pro and the mighty 18-core Xeon that’s an option for the iMac Pro.
 All Mac computers are equipped with processors that ensure they have the power needed to get the job done and to ensure an extended useful life.

 Apple computers offer a range of storage options.
-Several still offer traditional hard drives, but the company pioneered the use of SSDs as standard equipment in its ultra-portables, so many come with solid state storage as the default option.
-Most Macs are currently offered with PCIe flash storage, which is much faster than previous generation SSDs.
+The company pioneered the use of SSDs as standard equipment in its ultra-portables, and all now come with solid state storage.
+All Apple laptops and the Mac mini are currently equipped with PCIe flash storage, which is much faster than previous generation SSDs.